 Your ad is shown for searches that match the exact phrase exclusively.

-When using AdWords keywords are also used to determine your cost of advertising.
+When using Google Ads keywords are also used to determine your cost of advertising.
 Each keyword you choose will have a cost per click (CPC) bid amount.
 The bids specify the maximum amount you're willing to pay each time someone clicks your ad (the maximum cost-per-click).
 A higher CPC bid can allow your ad to show at a higher position on the page.